ZhongYingkc/ZhongYingkc.github.io/_pages/about.md

 # Hi There!
 I'm Ying Zhong.
 You can call me Wing—that’s how it’s pronounced in Cantonese.

-I'm an incoming PhD student at Department of Human-Centered Computing, Indiana University.
-I'll be joining the SETH Lab and working with Prof.Ekaterina Muravevskaia in 25 Fall.
+I'm a PhD student at Department of Human-Centered Computing, Indiana University.
+I work with Prof.Ekaterina Muravevskaia in the SETH Lab.

 I completed my MA in Film Production Studies and BEng in Digital Media Technology at the School of Intelligent Imagery Engineering, Beijing Film Academy.
 During my MA and BEng Studies, I worked with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.